jeeeem/jeeeem/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently improving my DSA and learning Typescript

 <!--
 ### This week I spent my time on